responsibilityprotocol/RP-1/README.md

 # RP-1 — The Responsibility Protocol

 RP-1 is an ethical governance framework for humans, organizations, and artificial intelligence systems.
-It defines a shared foundation of non-harm, autonomy, and and restorative coexistence.
+It defines a shared foundation of non-harm, autonomy, and restorative coexistence.
 RP-1 prevents coercion, power consolidation, and punishment-based control systems.

 ---